kpjlabbe/Epitech/README.md

 Epitech
 =======

-Projects made during my studies at Epitech
+Some projects made during my studies at Epitech